ASI urges Varanasi court not to make Gyanvapi survey report public for 4 more weeks | Law-Order

 ''The trial in this case of vital national importance should be concluded as soon as possible, preferably within six months.
 If required, the lower court may direct ASI for a further survey,'' the HC had observed.

-Following a district court order of July 21, the ASI carried out the scientific survey of the Gyanvapi premises, located next to the Kashi Vishwanath temple, to determine whether the 17th-century mosque was constructed over a pre-existing structure of a Hindu temple.
+Following the district court's order on July 21, the ASI carried out the scientific survey of the Gyanvapi premises, located next to the Kashi Vishwanath temple in Varanasi in Uttar Pradesh, to determine whether the mosque was constructed over a pre-existing structure of a Hindu temple.

-During the hearing in the district court on Wednesday, the Hindu side said permission be sought from the Supreme Court for cleaning the mosque's 'wazu khana' (used by people for ritual ablutions before offering namaz) as several fish have died there.
+During the hearing in the district court on Wednesday, the Hindu side referred to its application to the Supreme Court seeking permission for cleaning the mosque's 'wazu khana' (used by people for ritual ablutions before offering namaz) as several fish have died there.

 The Muslim side raised objection to this and said the 'wazu khana' is their property and they should be given the responsibility to clean it.

-The Hindu side told the district court that the 'wazu khana' was sealed on the orders of the Supreme Court leading.
-The Hindu side said that it should be cleaned either by them or the administration.
+The Hindu side told the district court that the 'wazu khana' was sealed on the orders of the Supreme Court.
+The Hindu side also said that it should be cleaned either by them or the administration.

 The court would decide on this matter also on Thursday.